Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 -	The analytics team helps me understand our data and how to access it
 -	The analytics team is responsive to my requests
 -	I am satisfied with the performance of the analytics team overall

-## Onboarding
-BI introduction call script
-- Hi - How are you?
-- How have your first few weeks/days been?
-- Introductions:
-  - Joined the BI team in July last year as a BI manager
-  - My main focus in that is working with stakeholders across the business and develop data solutions - primarily in our BI tool, Looker.
-And secondly, I am working a lot to improve the data infrastructure and make it more future proof.
-- Their intro:
-  - What will they be focusing on?
-  - Where were you before this role?
-  - What is your BI experience?
-- Let’s talk a bit about BI
-  - Team structure: centralized supporting the business
-  - We’re two people: me and Will Huntoon who is Head of BI.
-Today Ibu is leaving and we’re actively hiring for a backfill.
-  - Our main goal is simply to enable decision making through the business using data
-  - Operating model with the business - we collect requirements, deliver incremental, collect feedback and repeat
-- Let me share my screen to give you more of an idea of what that looks like in practice.
-  - Data infrastructure: we have all these tools used by teams.
-We get this raw data into our data warehouse.
-We transform it into usable analytics tables and then we model it to be used in Looker for the business
-  - The way we work is that we meet every start of the year with key stakeholders and we create a 12 months BI roadmap that we work on within the team.
-We allocate projects into quarters and each quarter we work on either roadmap projects or ad-hoc projects.
-These ad-hoc projects come to use through a ticketing system called Notion.
-  - How we work:
-    - Ticketing system
-    - Quarterly reviews
-    - Future team focus
-  - That’s roughly how we work - I don’t know if that all made sense?

-## Intro meeting
-- Hi - How are you?
-- How have your first few weeks/days been?
-- Introductions:
-  - Joined Papier in July last year as a BI manager which translates into being responsible for all things BI.
-Very high level about BI it that we are a centralized team, supporting the different functions at Papier.
-We aim as much as possible for a self-service model and we use Looker as our BI tool which fits the self service goals quite well.
-Right now, I am the only person in BI - we have a new BI Executive joining in July this year.
-- Their intro
-  - What will they be focusing on?
-How does data / Looker relate to this?
-  - Where were they before this role?
-  - What is your BI experience?
-- Let’s talk a bit about BI - we have a presentation that we can use to guide
-  - The mission of the BI team is to enable execution of Papier’s strategy by empowering better decisions, faster through data.
-  - At Papier, we believe we have a very data driven culture, where we use data to inform decision making.
-To give you an idea, over 75% of the business are active users in Looker.
-We believe that being data driven will help Papier achieve its goals.
-  - The benefits of being data driven include:
-    - Framework for performance: we measure the performance of the business through data
-    - Common language: we try to create a common language for all our reporting, in particular around definitions and KPI calculations.
-    - Framework for decision making: as already mentioned, we want data to be used to inform decision making
-  - How do we build a data culture?
-  - Data infrastructure: we have all these tools used by teams across the business.
-We get this raw data into our data warehouse.
-We transform it into usable analytics tables and then we model it to be used in Looker for the business
-  - The way we work is twofold:
-    - Roadmap: we meet every start of the year with key stakeholders and we create a 12 months BI roadmap that we work on within the team.
-BI is a support function meaning that we build the roadmap after the business’s priorities are known.
-We allocate the projects into quarters and we revise our roadmap each quarter and alter it based on changing business priorities
-    - Ad-hoc: the majority of our time is spend on these strategic roadmap projects.
-In addition, we also spend a decent amount of time on ad-hoc requests that are usually smaller in size and not planned for.
-  - Operating model with the business - we prioritize projects, allocate across the team, engage with stakeholders to collect requirements, deliver incremental, handover to the user and then review if the requirements are met.
-  - Finally, we primarily work within Notion for users to add tickets and for us to track our work.
-We have a BI Inbox which is where requests come in and then we have our sprint board where we track our projects.
-Usually, the Inbox is the best place to add a ticket if you want something done!

-- Onboarding
-  - Docs
-  - We are reviewing our process currently - TBC.
-If you have questions, let’s schedule calls and I can train as there isn’t an obvious person to help you perhaps and we don’t have centralized locations as of yet.
-- That’s roughly how we work - I don’t know if that all made sense?

-To add:
-- X is your superuser who will support you throughout your journey and can answer any questions
-- We have a Slack ‘Lookerpaps’
-- Intro to our Lookerdocs
-- Self service model - centralized helping the business